The lining in your gut is responsible for controlling what gets absorbed into your bloodstream and keeping it free of toxins.

 3. Pharmaceutical Medications

-There is a specific type of pharmaceutical known as NSAIDs – Non-Steroidal Anti Inflammatory Drugs.
+There is a specific type of pharmaceutical known as non steroidal anti inflammatory drugs (NSAIDs).

-You may not have heard that name before, but you certainly know these drugs by their more common names – ibuprofen, acetaminophen, and naproxen will be three familiar examples.
+You may not have heard that name before, but you certainly know these drugs by their more common names.

 These drugs are common in just about everyone’s medicine cabinet, and for good reason.